talhaaslam72279-cell/vulnerabilities-scan/README.md

 # vulnerabilities-scan
-My report on host 192.168.240.1 identifies a high-severity vulnerability: untrusted SSL/TLS certificates on ports 443/60443 and 8834.
+My report on host 192.168.240.1 identifies a medium-severity vulnerability: untrusted SSL/TLS certificates on ports 443/60443 and 8834.
 The self-signed and private CA certificates break the chain of trust, making the host susceptible to man-in-the-middle attacks.
 The fix is to replace them with certificates from a publicly trusted CA

 Vulnerability Report: Untrusted SSL/TLS Certificates
 Host: 192.168.240.1

 Vulnerability Analysis

 The report indicates that two services on host 192.168.240.1 have untrusted SSL/TLS certificates.
-A security report typically classifies this as a high-severity vulnerability because it breaks the "chain of trust" and allows for man-in-the-middle (MitM) attacks.
+A security report typically classifies this as a medium-severity vulnerability because it breaks the "chain of trust" and allows for man-in-the-middle (MitM) attacks.

 • Port 443/60443: The certificate is self-signed, as the Subject (CN=laptop-pkep2uja) and the Issuer are identical.
 Self-signed certificates are not issued by a recognized Certificate Authority (CA) and are therefore not trusted by default in web browsers and operating systems.